oar-team/kameleon/docs/source/checkpoint.rst

 How to use the checkpoints
 ==========================

-Kameleon can use a checkpointing mechanism to save the appliance build process bit by bit.
-This mechanism allows you to work with Kameleon serenely.
-It is crucial to use it when beginning to write a new recipe from scratch (without any template).
+Kameleon can use a checkpointing mechanism to save the build progress step after step.
+This mechanism allows to work with Kameleon more serenely as it avoids the need to build from scratch everytime, which is expecially useful when some steps last very long.
+Build can restart from a later step.
+This is very useful when writing a new recipe that involves a lot of trials and errors.

-To use these checkpoints, the checkpointing mechanism must be enabled explicitely during the build:
+The checkpointing mechanism is disabled by default.
+It must be enabled explicitely when building:

     kameleon build my_debian7.yaml --enable-checkpoint